1973 Veendam (III)

 This charter ends on 21 April 1975 and after having reverted to the name Veendam, the ship starts a series of cruises from New York.
 On 1 January 1977 it commences sailing for a new HAL subsidiary called Monarch Cruises Lines of Miami under the name of Monarch Star.
 Registration is under Panamanian flag and a mainly Greek crew.
 (Measurement: 15,362 Brt.)
 As the independent management of the two ships by Monarch does not deliver the expected results, Holland America Cruises of Willemstad Curacao, assumes direct control over Monarch on 20 November 1977 and Monarch cruises is disbanded.
 On 8 January 1978 the ship is renamed to Veendam again with a registration for N.V.
 Veendam, Panama.

-Due to the success of Holland America in Alaska after it took a share in Westoursand the ship is assigned to make Alaska cruises in May 1977.
-Officially chartered by Westours Inc. of Seattle, who sells the cabins and the tours but operated by HAL.
-This charter is repeated for the seasons of 1978, 1979 and 1980.
-In that year the ship joined and for 1981 replaced by the Rotterdam and the Statendam.
-Thus the Veendam returns to the Bermuda service for the summer of 1981.
-During the summer of 1979 the ship hits Ripple Shoal Reef in the Canadian inside passage and scrapes off half the thickness of her keel plates but due to the thickness (1.5 Inch on average) there are no punctures and no ingress of water.
-The ship anchors in Knox Bay until it is ascertained that the ship hull has indeed not been breached.
+The Veendam returns to the Bermuda service for the summer of 1981.
+During the summer of 1979 the ship had hit Ripple Shoal Reef in the Canadian inside passage and scraped off half the thickness of her keel plates but due to the thickness (1.5 Inch on average) there are no punctures and no ingress of water.
+The ship anchored in Knox Bay until it is ascertained that the ship hull has indeed not been breached.
 The affected bottom plates are renewed at the North West Marine Iron Works in Portland Oregon.

-During the winter season of 1979/1980 part of the space in hold no 3. is converted into Passenger cabins which increases the capacity with 46 while the ship remains in service.
+During the winter season of 1979/1980 part of the space in hold no 3. is converted into passenger cabins which increases the capacity with 46 while the ship remains in service.
 It commences on 20 May 1981 the first New York Bermuda cruise and will continue to run this service every summer until the sale of the ship in late 1983.
 Sailing every Sunday from New York.
 In 1982 the registration of the ship is moved from Panama to the Netherlands Antilles for Holland America Cruises Inc. of Willemstad, Curacao.
 (New measurement: 23,819 Brt.)

 Sold in October 1983 to the C.Y.
 Tung group of Hong Kong for U.S. $10 mln. and registered for the Billinghurst Shipping Limited of Panama.
 Delivered to them on 22 May 1984 in Newport News during the hand over dry-docking.
 The ship is managed by the Bahama Cruise Line and renamed in Bermuda Star.
 (Measurement: 14,208 Brt.)
 It leaves on 9 June 1984 for the first cruise, sailing from New York to Bermuda while in the winter it is deployed on cruises from Miami to Mexico.
 Near the end of 1984 a re-registration takes place and now the Island Navigation Corp. of Panama is the official owner.
 In October 1987 the operating company is renamed to Bermuda Star Line and the ship makes starts in January 1988 winter cruises from San Diego to the Mexican Riviera.